Bios of national board members

 Rule29 has been recognized by major competitions and publications, including AIGA, Communication Arts, Graphis, HOW, Print, The Webby Awards, and many more.
 Ahrens has been a consistent voice for the design and business community in areas around Design for Good and work/life balance, which he has spoken about at the AIGA Design Conference, Design Thinkers, Adobe Max, Brand New, and HOW, and has written about in his book, Life Kerning™: Creative Ways to Fine Tune Your Perspective on Career and Life.

-Ashleigh Axios is an international speaker, strategic creative, and an advocate for design's use to break barriers and create positive social change.
+Ashleigh Axios is the Design Exponent at Automattic, an editorial board member for Design Observer, an international speaker, and an advocate for design's ability to break barriers and create positive social change.

-Axios most recently served as the creative director and a digital strategist at the White House, where she managed design from within the first-ever Office of Digital Strategy (ODS).
-A member of the Obama administration for more than four years, she helped ODS fulfill its mission of connecting people with purpose—creating meaningful opportunities for engagement and participation between the Obama administration and public.
-Her achievements in this role include: leading the product and design strategy for two State of the Union addresses, helping President Obama speak to people where they were; leading the responsive redesign of WhiteHouse.gov; the visual redesign of the White House petitions platform, We the People; and establishing a digital system for presenting the Obama administration record.
+Prior to her role at Automattic, Axios served as the creative director and a digital strategist at the Obama White House, where she managed design from within the first-ever Office of Digital Strategy.
+Her achievements in this role include: leading the product and design strategy for multiple State of the Union addresses; leading the responsive redesign of WhiteHouse.gov; the redesign of the White House petitions platform, We the People; and establishing a digital system for presenting the Obama administration policy record.

 Ken Carbone is a designer, artist, musician, author and teacher.
 As the co-founder and chief creative director of the Carbone Smolan Agency, his work is renowned for its balance of substance and style.